dku-plant-futures/dku-plant-futures.github.io/content/post/eco-feb-2025/index.md

 - **[Peter Singer](https://en.wikipedia.org/wiki/Animal_Liberation_\(book\))** (Author of *Animal Liberation*) – 10-11 AM\
   Peter Singer is an Australian philosopher renowned for his book *Animal Liberation*, which is considered a foundational text for the animal rights movement.

-- **[Vikas Garg](https://www.abillion.com/users/vikas)** (Founder of Abillion) – 11 AM - 12 PM\
-  Vikas Garg is the founder and CEO of Abillion, a platform aimed at inspiring a billion people to adopt a plant-based lifestyle by 2030.

 - **谭小岛/Isla** (Founder of 小岛生活/Islelife) – 1-2 PM\
   Isla is an eco-entrepreneur and founder of Islelife, a startup that assists event organizers, such as concerts, in sourcing eco-friendly products.\
   *Plus, enjoy ********Free Oatly Drinks******** during Isla's session!*